greg-dubrow/greg_dubrow_io/content/authors/admin/_index.md

 I'm a data analyst/data scientist with specific experitise in higher education systems, policy, undergraduate admissions, and development/alumni relations.

 In this space I'll mostly be posting results from my personal data projects; music, football (the soccer kind), #tidytuesday data projects and other work.
+All views expressed here are my own.